 With the highly personalized services provided by an elder home care services provider, your senior can feel confident their needs will be met effectively and efficiently, and they will be able to pursue a more active and independent lifestyle.
 Not only can this help them to manage their new health condition and any others they may be living with, but it can also support mental emotional health and well-being, sharper cognitive functioning, and overall higher quality of life.

-If you or a loved one are in need of Elder Care Services in Northampton PA or the surrounding areas, contact the caring professionals at Star Multi Care Services today at (631)956-8835.
+If you or a loved one are in need of Elder Care Services in Northampton PA or the surrounding areas, contact the caring professionals at Extended Family Care of Allentown.
+Call today at (610) 200-6097.
 We are the Right Choice for Home Health Care Services!

 Carole gained most of her formal managerial training by attending Pennsylvania State University in pursuit of her degree in Health Policy and Administration.
 She attributes her informal training to have been acquired on a more personal level.
 Carole understands first-hand what families may experience when allowing a home care provider access to their home while providing care to their loved one.
 She was a caregiver for two of her grandparents until their passing and believes in the importance of allowing family members the opportunity to remain in the comfort of home if they so desire.
 Carole is also the mother of a child with multiple medical conditions who requires nursing services in the home.
 It is because of her personal experiences that Carole understands first-hand how important it is to manage a quality, high-integrity home care agency in which clients and families can place their trust and be confident they are receiving the best care possible.
 Carole also believes in the importance of giving back to the community.
 Therefore, she volunteers and spear-heads fundraising activities for a variety of charitable and professional organizations, namely the Pennsylvania Home Care Association, Autism Speaks and Avengers Baseball, Inc.